charlola/hugo-theme-charlolamode/README.md

-This is a blog template based on the Hugo framework and on this [theme](https://github.com/nanxiaobei/hugo-paper).
-Check out my website www.heycharlola.com to get an idea.
-It's quick and easy to use with the most minimal and basic functions.
+This is a blog tempalte based on the Hugo framework and on this [theme](https://github.com/nanxiaobei/hugo-paper) It's quick and easy to use with the most minimal and basic functions.

 ![ProfilePic](static/images/screenshot.png)